Oakland Tribune

-The Oakland Tribune was a daily newspaper published in Oakland, California from 1874 to 2016 when it was merged into the East Bay Times by its owner, Bay Area News Group.
+The Oakland Tribune was a daily newspaper published in Oakland, California, from 1874 to 2016 when it was merged into the East Bay Times by its owner, Bay Area News Group.
+The former nameplate of the consolidated newspaper continues to be published every Friday as weekly community supplements.

 History

 Origin

 On February 21, 1874, the Oakland Daily Tribune was founded by editor George Staniford and printer Benet "Ben" A. Dewes.
 At that time the competition was the Oakland News and Oakland Transcript.
 The paper's first editorial stated, "There seems to be an open field for a journal like the Tribune in Oakland, and we accordingly proceed to occupy it, presenting the Tribune, which is intended to be a permanent daily paper, deriving its support solely from advertising patronage."

 That August, Staniford sold his half interest to Dewes.
 The paper's office moved to 911 Broadway in January 1875.
 A.B.
 Gibson joined Dewes as co-owner in February 1876.
 The partnership soon dissolved and A. E. Nightingill bought a half-interest.